Meeco/docs/guides/api-guides/credentials/credential-schemas.md

 - Agree on the structure of data and facilitate data exchange
 - Extract information from the schema

-It is possible to create a credential without specifying a schema via the API, however, when using Meeco's SVX Wallet to create credentials, this step is mandatory.
+In Meeco's SVX Wallet to create credentials, this step is mandatory.
 In the Meeco SVX Wallet, a user is required to define a credential schema which is then used to validate incoming credential claims.

 A credential schema, once published is made available via a public URL.
 This allows anyone to validate it at any point in time.